tgriffabenitez/sensor-collector/README.md

 1. Start Zookeeper (if running Kafka locally).
 2. Start Kafka.
+3. Start Mosquitto (for MQTT).
 3. Start the sensor-collector microservice.
-4. Send sensor data to the microservice.
+4. Send sensor data to the microservice via HTTP POST or MQTT.

 ## API